getsetup-io/embed-npm-package/README.md

   /** The id of your organisation as issued to you by GetSetUp. */
   embeddingOrgId: string

+  /**
-  /** A stable id for the device the user is using to access the parent page.
-Used to report analytics back to your organisation. */ deviceId?: string
+   * A stable id for the device the user is using to access the parent page.
+Used to report analytics back to your organisation.
+   * @deprecated Use {@link analyticsInfo} instead.
+This will be removed in a future version.
+   */
+  deviceId?: string

   /** A flag for disabling the chat tab on the `joinClass` page.
 If this is true then the `tokenRequestCallBack` is not required. */